 More Sotol brands

-Sotol is an up and coming spirit but the number of quality brands is still low.
-The following brands though are worth mentioning:
+Sotol is an up-and-coming spirit, but the number of quality brands is still low.
+The following two brands are worth mentioning, though:

 Los Magos Sotol FAQs